-We expect AstraZeneca to initiate a double-blind, placebo controlled Phase II clinical trial of TC-1734 as a therapy for the treatment of cognitive deficits in schizophrenia together with an approved therapy for the psychosis symptoms of schizophrenia in the first half of 2007.
-In the trial, we expect that TC-1734 will be administered together with one or more representative marketed drugs from the drug class known as atypical anti-psychotics.
-The planned trial design includes between 400 and 600 patients who meet DSM-IV criteria for schizophrenia.
-We expect that patients will be randomly assigned to a dose group of 25mg, 50mg or 100mg of TC-1734, or placebo.
+We expect AstraZeneca to initiate a double blind, placebo controlled Phase II clinical trial of TC-1734 as a therapy for the treatment of cognitive deficits in schizophrenia together with an approved therapy for the psychosis symptoms of schizophrenia in the first half of 2007.
+The planned trial design includes several TC-1734 dose groups, with a number of patients that AstraZeneca expects to be adequate to detect a statistically significant response on the trial's outcome measures.
+In particular, we expect that TC-1734 will be administered together with one or more representative marketed drugs from the drug class known as atypical anti-psychotics.
+We expect the trial to include between 400 and 600 patients with schizophrenia and that patients will be randomly assigned to a dose group of 25mg, 50mg or 100mg of TC-1734, or placebo.
 The planned primary outcome measure of the trial is a cognitive test battery that we expect MATRICS to identify.
-A number of other cognitive scales are planned as secondary measures.
+We anticipate that a number of other cognitive scales would be included in the trial as secondary measures.
+The planned trial design for the Phase II clinical trial of TC-1734 in cognitive deficits in schizophrenia may change based on the results of the safety and product characterization studies of TC-1734 that AstraZeneca is conducting prior to deciding to initiate a Phase II clinical trial of TC-1734 or other factors.
+Changes to the trial design could relate to the number of subjects, dose groups, endpoints or any other details of the planned trial.
+AstraZeneca has significant control over trial design, as well as the conduct and timing of development efforts with respect to TC-1734.

 Plans for Future Development in AAMI.
-Neither we nor AstraZeneca has any current plan to pursue development of TC-1734 for the treatment of AAMI following completion of the Phase II clinical trial that we are currently conducting.
+We do not have, and we do not believe that AstraZeneca has, any current plan to pursue development of TC-1734 for the treatment of AAMI beyond the Phase II clinical trial that we completed in March 2006.
 However, AstraZeneca has agreed that it may pursue additional development and commercialization of TC-1734 for the treatment of AAMI at such time it determines in the future that a favorable regulatory environment exists for the introduction of products for the treatment of AAMI to the market.
 We believe that the results of our completed Phase II clinical trials of TC-1734 in AAMI and MCI and the neuroprotective effect that we observed in preclinical in vitro studies of TC-1734 suggest the potential of TC-1734 as an early treatment for progressive cognitive impairment.